meh/mad/README.md

 Projects are quests, tasks are objectives
 -----------------------------------------
-Projects don't exist, quests do, and products are just story arcs.
+Projects don't exist, quests do, a project may be getting to a spcific version of a library, or releasing a product.

 You start a quest, you know what the quest is about, making this software thing, but to do that we need to work towards objectives, that may require